-How do I know which type of walls my property has?
+- What type of walls does my property have?

 If your home was built from 1920 onwards, it's likely to have cavity walls.
 The cavity should be at least 50mm wide and the walls need to be in good condition to be suitable for cavity wall insulation.

 If your home was built in the past 20 years, it's likely that the cavity walls have already been insulated.

 If your home is more than 100 years old, it's likely to have solid walls.
 That means you'll need solid-wall insulation to stop heat from escaping.